 How One Glass of Milk Make A Difference

-Now, let’s find out how a glass of milk every day can make a difference in improving our general health and various other medical conditions.
+Now, let’s find out the health benefits of Milk how a glass of milk every day can make a difference in improving our general health and various other medical conditions.

-Muscle building: A glass of milk is full of high-quality whey and casein protein, things that act as building blocks to build our muscles.
-It’s also a potent source of saturated fat, which helps to preserve the lean muscle by preventing the same being used to generate energy.
+A glass of milk is full of high-quality whey and casein protein, things that act as building blocks to build our muscles.
+It’s also a potent source of saturated fat, which helps to preserve the lean muscle by preventing the same from being used to generate energy.